Stop the Massachusetts Chainsaw Massacre

 ~Native American Proverb

-Below is a recent logging job on Bear Mountain Road in Wendell State forest that was completed
+Below is a logging job on Bear Mountain Road in Wendell State forest.

-On May 11, 2009.
-The large trees were cut for sawtimber and the others were chipped for biomass with a
+The large trees were cut for sawtimber and the others were chipped for biomass with a large

 plant, 125 miles away, with a smaller portion going to the Pine-tree biomass plant in Fitchburg.